poteto/steamcircle/README.md

 ### Deploying

-The app is continuously deployed on Heroku (with the [Ember Buildpack](https://github.com/tonycoco/heroku-buildpack-ember-cli)) via CircleCI.
+The app is continuously deployed on Heroku via CircleCI.
+There is a `Procfile` that runs an Express app (`index.js`).

 ### Environment Variables